 Locations & Seating

-Thanks to the 2018 World Cup, the airport instituted a “good behavior” policy, which included fining travellers 100-500 rubles for “offenses” such as sleeping in the airport.
-We’re not sure how long this policy will remain in place for, but be aware.
-Travellers most often report on the South Terminals of D, E, and F, as these house more international flights and overnight sleepers compared to the North Terminals.
-D, E, and F are more comfortable and have more amenities, too.
-In general, each departure gate has a good amount of seating, including a few seats that are armrest-free and/or padded.
-The floor is mostly tiled, so bring along an extra layer or sleep mat for some cushion and warmth.
+Thanks to the 2018 World Cup, the airport instituted a “good behaviour” policy, which included fines of 100-500 rubles for travellers for “offences” such as sleeping in the airport.
+Just to let you know, we’re still deciding how long this policy will remain.
+Travellers often report on the South Terminals of D, E, and F, as these house more international flights and overnight sleepers than the North Terminals.
+Terminals D, E, and F are more comfortable and have more amenities.
+Generally, each departure gate has a good amount of seating, including a few armrest-free and padded seats.
+The floor is mainly tiled, so bring an extra layer or sleep mat for cushion and warmth.

 Here are sleep spots that travellers have reported:

-- A Burger King near Gate 40 in Terminal D may have some padded benches, good especially overnight when the eatery closes.
+• A Burger King near Gate 40 in Terminal D may have padded benches suitable for overnight sleep when the eatery closes.

 Rest Zones